 After the successful market introduction of the Queen's Beasts gold and silver coins, the Royal Mint decided to expand the series by including a platinum version.
 The first "Lion of England" platinum coin of the series was released in 2017.
-The second coin that shows the "Griffin of Edward III" has already been released as well.
+The second and third coins that show the "Griffin of Edward III" and the "Red Dragon of Wales" already have been released as well.
 A total of 10 coin designs will eventually make up the Queen's Beasts series.
 Each coin design depicts one of the Queen's Beasts on the reverse side, the 10 heraldic animal statues that appeared in the coronation ceremony of Queen Elizabeth II.

 The 99.95% pure British Queen's Beasts platinum coins are the first-ever platinum coins to be released by Britain's esteemed Royal Mint.
 Only brilliant uncirculated 1 oz coins are offered for now.
 The coins are available individually as well as in 10-coin-tubes and monster boxes containing 100 coins (10 tubes).
 All coins of the Queen's Beasts series are fully backed by the British government.
 The legal tender coins are also exempt from the UK Capital Gains Tax.

 The obverse side of the Queen's Beasts platinum coins depicts Jody Clark's official 5th portrait of Her Majesty Queen Elizabeth II.
 The artist's initials J.C appear underneath her majesty's image.
 The same profile of the Queen also appears on the British Silver Lunar coins and British Silver Britannias.
 Also engraved on the obverse are her majesty's official name, D. G. Reg.
 F. D. as well as the coin's official face value of 100 Pounds.
 The background of the obverse side was changed for the 2nd coin of the series.
 Whereas it showed a stucco-like background previously, it now shows the new guilloché obverse design.